home films tv/opera news shop forum more all sites

 Ken Russell Whore

 There is a film within the film.
-One scene takes place in a cinema showing The Lair of the White Worm in a double bill with Space Sluts go to College (an invented film, I can find no reference to it).
+One scene takes place in a cinema showing The Lair of the White Worm in a double bill with Space Sluts go to College (I can find no reference to this film).

 Ken Russell Whore